 Outside of these state-approved programs, avoid claiming to be a specialist or expert in a particular field.

-For example, review the state of California’s requirements to call oneself a “certified specialist” lawyer.
+For example, review the state of California’s attorney advertising rules to call oneself a “certified specialist” lawyer.

 4. Some States Require an Office Address to Advertise